 The Name of the Rose – By Umberto Eco

 This historical mystery novel was set in the year 1327.
 Italian author Umberto Eco made his debut as a novelist through this novel.
 Published in 1980 the book deals with a historical murder mystery set in an Italian monastery.
 The book combines fiction, medieval studies, biblical analysis, and literary theory.
 The novel was first published in the Italian Language and was later translated to English by William Weaver in 1983.

 A place of Greater safety – By Hilary Mantel

-Again another master piece by Hilary Mantel.
+Again another masterpiece by Hilary Mantel.
 Published in the year 1992, this historical novel is based on the French Revolution.
 The story is based on the lives of four people from their childhood.
 They are basically doomed from the beginning but it’s the end that makes us cry.

 A Tale of Two Cities – By Charles Dickens

 A Tale of Two Cities is a historical novel by Charles Dickens published in 1859.
-The novel is based on the time during and after French Revolution.
+The novel is based on the time during and after the French Revolution.
 “The two Cities” as mentioned in the title depicts London and Paris.
-The story tells us about the negligence by the French aristocrats towards the peasants.
-It beautifully illustrates the lives of two different cities’ people but also shows us the brutality of aristocracy.
+The story tells us about the negligence of the French aristocrats towards the peasants.
+It beautifully illustrates the lives of two different cities’ people but also shows us the brutality of the aristocracy.

-So here is our list of 10 best historical fiction of all the time.
+So here is our list of the 10 best historical fiction of all time.
 Do read the books and you may thank us later.
 If you want to add some more to the list, please let us know in the comment box.